cascobayesian/pfmix/README.md

 ### Mixture model

-This model works sample-by-sample, so the first thing you'll need is to pull out the data for a sample of interest, say `s`.
-You are also going to want to choose a maximum number of strains to check (Eight is a reasonable value, but smaller also works).
+As model works sample-by-sample, the first thing you'll need is to pull out the data for a sample of interest, say `s`.
+You will also need to choose a maximum number of strains to check (eight is a reasonable value, but smaller also works; much higher will be very slow).

 You will also need to set the number of iterations and the amount of thinning in the chain.
-I'll use 4000 and 10, respectively.
+I'll use 4000 and 10, respectively, which are the default values.

 Here's the code for all of this: